Our resources have seen it all — and then we fixed it. We can help.

 If you’re in the middle of a project, but not live….

-How long have you been spinning your wheels and still aren’t live on Dynamics AX?
+How long have you been spinning your wheels and still aren’t live on Microsoft Dynamics?
 You might find yourself in the following scenarios:

-- You keep customizing and can’t understand why you just can’t use Dynamics AX out of the box
+- You keep customizing and can’t understand why you just can’t use your Dynamics product out of the box

 - You have the feeling that you haven’t been following best practices